Your Products Generate Data. Are You Capturing It?

 Stream 3: Support Intelligence

 Every support query is product intelligence in disguise.
-What questions do customers ask?
+What questions do customers ask at each stage of ownership?
 What error codes generate the most calls?
-What instructions are ambiguous enough to create support volume?
-What product failures appear in support requests before they appear in warranty claims?
+Which instructions are ambiguous enough to create avoidable support volume?
+Which product failures surface in support requests weeks before they appear in formal warranty claims?

-Connected product support — where customers initiate support via a product scan, giving the system full product context before the interaction begins — generates structured data that phone-based support cannot.
-The query is logged against the product, the serial number, the ownership record, and the resolution path.
-Patterns emerge automatically.
-Common issues can be resolved through self-service content updates rather than support staffing increases.
+Connected product support — where customers initiate a support interaction via a product scan, giving the system full product context before the conversation begins — generates structured data that phone-based support cannot.
+Each query is logged against the product serial number, ownership record, and resolution path.
+Patterns emerge automatically across the installed base.
+Common failure modes can be addressed through self-service content updates rather than support staffing increases.

 Stream 4: Aftermarket Demand

-Parts orders, accessories purchased, compatible products bought through the connected product platform — this is a demand signal that most manufacturers have no reliable visibility into.
-Today, aftermarket demand either flows through distributors (opaque to the manufacturer) or through third-party platforms (invisible to the manufacturer).
+Parts orders, accessories purchased, and compatible products bought through a connected product platform constitute a demand signal most manufacturers have no reliable visibility into today.
+Aftermarket demand flows either through distributors — opaque to the manufacturer — or through third-party platforms — invisible to the manufacturer.
+In both cases, the product owner's purchase intent is captured by an intermediary, not by the brand.

-A connected product that enables direct parts ordering from the product scan builds a demand intelligence layer that is calibrated to real product usage.
-When a filter replacement is ordered for a specific unit at fourteen months, that is a data point about that product's real operating cycle.
-Aggregate those data points across 10,000 units and you have a demand forecast that a supply chain team can actually plan against.
+A connected product that enables direct parts ordering from the product scan builds a demand intelligence layer calibrated to real product usage.
+When a filter replacement is ordered for a specific unit at fourteen months, that is a data point about that product's actual operating cycle.
+Aggregate those data points across 10,000 units and the result is a demand forecast a supply chain team can plan against — not a statistical model built on historical distributor orders, but a signal drawn directly from real product behaviour in the field.

 Stream 5: Lifecycle and Circular Data